 Applicants must send their resume to email@example.com.
-If the applicant is suitable, one of our recruiters will contact the applicant about an individual interview session to help decide which positions are best for the candidate.
+If the applicant is suitable, one of our recruiters will contact the applicant about an individual interview session to discuss the process of applying and document needs.

 Once the private school has agreed to hire the applicant, the applicant will receive a contract via email.
 Depending on the urgency of the school’s deadline to hire an English teacher, the applicant may be requested to review and sign the contract ASAP.
 This can be processed in a few days or even on the same day, depending on the applicant’s decision.

-Once all the pages of the signed contract is scanned and sent via email to Hands Korea, the applicant will also need to send all the required documents stated in the Document Checklist using an express postal service (preferably FEDEX or DHL) to the HandS Korea office.
+Once all pages of the signed contract are scanned and sent via email to Hands Korea, the applicant will also need to send all the required documents stated in the Document Checklist using an express postal service (preferably FEDEX or DHL) to the HandS Korea office.
 Please ask for a mail tracking number and send that via email to HandS Korea.
 These will get mailed to your school who will apply for your VCN.

-When the applicant obtains his/her VISA, he/she must book a one-way plane ticket to South Korea.
+Upon obtaining your visa you are okay book a one-way ticket to South Korea.
 While the ticket’s cost must be paid upfront by the teacher, the airfare will be reimbursed by the school within 30 days upon arrival to Korea.
 The ticket must be approved by the school before being purchased.